 The most commonly used form of therapy in health care is infusion therapy, which implies that drug delivery is an important topic in this sector.
-Due to widespread application in critical health care, infusion errors are often made, with reported dramatic effects in different applications in the health sector, especially in neonatology.
-There are various examples where adverse incidents, morbidity and mortality, can be traced back to poor inaccurate dosing.
+Due to its widespread application in critical health care, the infusion errors can often result in dramatic effects especially in neonatology.
+There is therefore an urging need to prevent these adverse incidents, morbidity and mortality, which are often traced back to poor inaccurate dosing.

-EMRP JRP HLT07 MeDD found that drug delivery devices play a critical role in the safety of patients and a review, in which the medical errors associated with flow rate variability in drug delivery devices, has been published.
-These errors may result in serious health consequences for the patient including severe health damage or death.
+With that in mind, EMRP JRP HLT07 MeDD found that drug delivery devices play a critical role in the safety of patients and a review was published which reported the medical errors associated with flow rate variability in drug delivery devices.
+One important conclusion from that study was that these errors may result in serious health consequences for the patient including severe health problems or death.

-Although patient monitoring gives an indication of possible dosing errors, which results in an adjustment of the flow rate, in multi-infusion applications the actual dosing conditions, beyond the mixing point in the infusion line, is not known and might therefore deviate from the intended dose.
-Hence, the accuracy of flow rate set point adjustments, based on the patient's vital signs, is insufficient to ensure the safe delivery of drugs.
-Therefore, a well-defined metrological infrastructure is needed to allow drug delivery device manufacturers to get reliable information on the actual dose at the point of entry in the patient, and this will enable users to have better metrological knowledge of these devices, preventing incorrect measurement results and thus significantly improving patient safety and saving human lives.
+Patient monitoring gives an indication of possible dosing errors, which usually results in an adjustment of the flow rate.
+However, in multi-infusion applications the actual dosing conditions beyond the mixing point in the infusion line are not known and might therefore deviate from the intended dose.
+Hence, the accuracy of flow rate set point adjustments based on the patient's vital signs is insufficient to ensure the safe delivery of drugs.
+To mitigate this problem, a well-defined metrological infrastructure is needed to allow drug delivery device manufacturers to get reliable information on the actual dose at the point of entry in the patient.
+These efforts will enable users to have better metrological knowledge of the devices, preventing incorrect measurement results.
+Ultimately this will result in a significant improvement of patient safety and in a significant reduction of morbidity and mortality.

-Metrology is needed to bridge the knowledge gap by designing a representative multi-infusion system to test how different liquids mix and how this affects drug concentration.
-Also the increasing implementations of novel microfluidic solutions in healthcare will require the development of a metrological infrastructure for validating quality and reproducibility.
+Metrology is a powerful science to bridge the existing knowledge gap in this area.
+In EMPIR JRP 18HLT08 MeDDII one of the goals to support it, is based on the design of a representative multi-infusion system to test how different liquids mix and how this affects the drug concentration.
+The goals of this project already foresee the increasing implementations of novel microfluidic solutions in healthcare, which will require the development of a metrological infrastructure for validating quality and reproducibility.